-We are a creative practice working across spheres of architecture, social sculpture, large scale public art, and urbanism.
-Our work focuses on radically innovative cultural projects.
-These often begin with self-initiated observations, research, and ambitions for the built environment.
+We are a creative practice working across spheres of architecture, urbanism, social sculpture, and large scale public art.
+Our work focuses on innovative cultural projects ranging in scale from master-plans to buildings and spaces of any size.
+These projects frequently begin with strategic partnerships beyond the typical space of architectural practice.
+Our work is often the result of self-initiated research and design.
 What we do is based on optimistic speculations for how people and the built environment affect one another.
 We believe the most exciting moments in the history of art and architecture are the creation of new forms and uses of space.
 Our process pursues an architecture that affects relationships between its constituents, their environment, and their unique identities.

 Project: A multiform gallery, office, bookstore, and event space for the Van Alen Institute